deviodigital/DocuPress/README.txt

 Create your own online help documents from your WordPress dashboard with DocuPress.

-Separate your documentation into collections, making it easy to give users the ability to browse only the content they're looking for.
+Separate your documentation into collections, making it easy for users to browse only the content they're looking for.

 DocuPress also comes with 2 custom widgets: